 The material below includes information from the US Department of State (DOS), the UK Foreign, Commonwealth & Development Office (FCO), Global Affairs Canada (GAC), and Australia's Department of Foreign Affairs and Trade (DFAT), as well as from additional open-source material.
 Standard safety precautions that apply to all international travel can be found in the Library article Safety and Security.

 Consular Travel Advice

-Due to kidnapping, military conflict, and other ongoing security concerns, Canada (GAC) advises avoiding travel to areas of the Golan Heights bordering Syria (except the towns of Buq'ata, Masada, and Majdal Shams); within 20 km (12 mi) of the border with Egypt; and within 500 m (1,640 ft) of the border with Lebanon and advises reconsidering travel (or avoiding nonessential travel) to areas bordering the Gaza Strip.
-U.K. (FCO) and Australia (DFAT) have more limited warnings.
-U.S. (DOS) has no current warning.
+Due to military conflict, terrorism, and civil unrest, US (DOS), UK (FCO), Canada (GAC), and Australia (DFAT) advise reconsidering travel (or avoiding nonessential travel) to this country.
+Canada (GAC) also advises avoiding travel to areas of the Golan Heights bordering Syria (except the towns of Buq'ata, Masada, and Majdal Shams); within 5 km (3 mi) of the border with Egypt (except the town of Eilat); within 500 m (1,640 ft) of the border with Lebanon; and to areas bordering the Gaza Strip.

 High risk of attack by domestic terrorist groups exists throughout the country, especially in areas bordering Lebanon, Syria, and Egypt, and in Jerusalem and Tel Aviv.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

 Negligible risk of violent crime exists throughout the country.

 Moderate risk of petty crime exists in areas frequented by tourists, especially on public beaches.
 Theft of valuables from unattended rental vehicles is common.